budachst/ld382/FHEM Examples.md

     fhem("setstate $wifilightDevice off");
   }
 }

 ```
-This sub will be called with the name of the Wifilight device.
+This sub will be called with the name of the Wifilight device and or an additonal sleepTime of up to 10 seconds.
 It will query the server process and write the received values into the readings of the provided Wifilight device.
 It can be called like this:
-- `getLD382aValues("<Name of Wifilight>")`
+- `getLD382aValues("<Name of Wifilight>"[,sleeptime])`

 ## Run and stop a built-in effect
 Effects are more complex transitions, which are computed and performed on demand and are of a cyclic nature (well, most often, anyway).
 The fireplace simulation is a good example.
 It performs random, and very brief transitions over a quite narrow range of colors, saturations and intensities.
 Also, each effect has a duration, which marks the time in seconds this effect should be run.
 For a better experience the duration should be kept rather small, to ensure that further requests are served in a timely manner.
 To be able to to run the fireplace simulation actually longer than, say 1 second, we make use of FHEM's InternalTimer command, which will call itself again after the duration specified in the command block.
 This sub would take care of this: